 New equipment was also introduced aboard the submarine.
 In addition to better computers, the SPO was offered the prospect of integrating electrostatically supported gyros that promised even greater accuracy than the gyros usually used in the SINS.
 But SPO was quite conservative, and decided to stick with conventional gyros in the SINS, reserving the new gyros for a monitor unit that would regularly update the SINS, allowing the new missile system to go longer between updates and maybe achieve better accuracy.

-Flight testing of the new missile, dubbed the UGM-96 Trident I/Trident C4, began in 1977, and went smoothly enough that only 25 flights had to be done instead of the original 30.
+Flight testing of the new missile, dubbed the UGM-96 Trident I/Trident C4, began in 1977, and went smoothly enough that only 25 flights had to be done instead of the planned 30.
 Accuracy was reportedly better than expected, with a 750' CEP during tests, half of the target value.
 Because of delays to the Ohio class submarine, a dozen of the existing Polaris boats were slated for conversion, receiving the new missiles and guidance system during refits.
 Half were upgraded during their normal overhauls, while the other half were on the emergency track, with shifts working around the clock.
 In addition, the first eight Ohios were fitted with Trident I before the Trident II was finally ready for service, with the last missiles not being retired until 2005.
 We'll take a look at the process by which the Trident II entered service next time.

 Comments